pascal-felique/NNCV/README.md

 You have to update the location of the previous trained Student model at a lower resolution.

 You keep the same available trained Teacher model during the entire curriculum.

+### Trained models

+- **models/**:

+This folder containes the trained models:
+Models 1-5 belong to Curriculum Learning run 1 (no weight decay during training) Models 6-10 belong to Curriculum Learning run 2 (weight decay during training) Models 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training) Models 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training)

+### Slurm job outputs

+- **slurms/**:

+This folder contains the outputs of the slurm jobs that were run for training the models are available in the slurms folder:
+Outputs 1-5 belong to Curriculum Learning run 1 (no weight decay during training) Outputs 6-10 belong to Curriculum Learning run 2 (weight decay during training) Outputs 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training) Outputs 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training)

+### Resolutions for images and patches used in the curriculum

+- **01. Resolutions for Images and Patches.xlsx**:

+This is an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

+### Durations of simulations

+- **02. Durations for Simulations.xlsx**:

+This is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult during the curriculum.

+### Efficiency of trained models

+- **03. Evaluation of Efficiency on Validation Dataset.xlsx**:

+This is an Excel sheet with the efficiency measurements for the different trained models.